 Now you’ve got all the data you need in one dataset.
 Let’s show it in a dashboard.

 First, let’s make a copy of the Page Views dashboard and call it Account Page Views.

-On the More menu, click Clone in New Tab.
+- On the More menu, click Clone in New Tab.

 Next, let’s add the dataset to the dashboard and tweak the layout.

-Repeat this step and group by User.Name.
+- Repeat the previous step, and group by User.Name.

-In the toolbar, click the Clip to Designer icon and name the lens
+- In the toolbar, click the Clip to Designer icon and name the lens